Handling Events

 renderer.render(<Counter />, document.body);

-Camel-cased event props are supported for compatibility reasons starting in 0.6.
+Camel-cased event props (onClick) are supported for React compatibility but lowercase is preferred.

 As an alternative to event props, Crank contexts implement the same EventTarget interface used by the DOM.
 The addEventListener() method attaches a listener to a component’s root DOM node.